twopoint71/reuptime/CONTEXT.md

 - All HTML is stored in the static directory and served directly
 - API endpoints return JSON data that is consumed by client-side JavaScript
 - This approach provides a cleaner separation between frontend and backend

+### ICMP Monitor Daemon
+- A separate daemon process handles host monitoring via ICMP ping
+- The daemon runs independently from the web application
+- It checks all hosts every 5 seconds and updates the database and RRD files
+- This approach offloads monitoring from the web application, improving responsiveness
+- The daemon can be run as a systemd service or controlled via the admin interface
+- The daemon includes database initialization to ensure it can run independently
+- PID file and status file management for reliable daemon control and status reporting

+### Admin Interface
+- A dedicated admin page for system management
+- Real-time monitoring of daemon status
+- Controls for starting and stopping the daemon
+- System information display
+- Monitor log viewer
+- Dark mode support
+- Responsive design using Bootstrap 5

 ## Key Components